 Homework on a Friday

-After Christmas children in Chaplin Class will get homework set every Friday.
+After Christmas children in Anning Class will get homework set every Friday.
 This will include revising phonic sounds already taught, reading words using sound buttons, writing words into sentences, learning a few common exception word spellings and practising reading nonsense words.
 The homework will need to come back the following Friday and a short spelling test will be held on a Friday morning.

 Please read with your child as often as you can and practise common exception word sheets.